mkonda/mkonda.github.io/content/posts/2026-05-01-building-an-agile-security-program.md

 featured = true
 +++

-I am excited to announce the release of my book, [Building An Agile Security Program] (https://leanpub.com/buildingasecurityprogram)!
+I am excited to announce the release of my book, [Building An Agile Security Program](https://leanpub.com/buildingasecurityprogram)!
 I started this book in 2019 and worked on it with the Jemurai team through 2020.
 I never quite got it over the finish line - until now.